-Sleep paralysis is a temporary inability to move that occurs directly after falling asleep or waking up.
-Individuals maintain awareness during episodes, which frequently involve troubling hallucinations and a sensation of suffocation.
+Sleep paralysis is a temporary inability to move or speak that occurs directly after falling asleep or waking up.
+While the states of sleep and wakefulness are usually clearly defined and distinct, conditions like sleep paralysis can blur these boundaries.
+Individuals maintain consciousness during episodes, which frequently involve troubling hallucinations and a sensation of suffocation.

 While much is still unknown about sleep paralysis, learning about types, symptoms, causes, impacts, and treatment can enable a better understanding of the condition and ways to prevent it.